-- Demonstrate advanced knowledge and understanding of core concepts, theories, and principles in areas such as accounting, finance, marketing, management, and commerce. - Analyze complex business problems, evaluate alternative solutions, and make informed decisions using critical thinking and problem-solving skills. - Possess strong analytical and research skills, including the ability to gather, analyze, and interpret data to support decision-making and solve business challenges. - Demonstrate the ability to work effectively in diverse teams, collaborate with colleagues from different backgrounds, and contribute positively to group projects and discussions. - Understand the ethical principles and practices in business and demonstrate a commitment to corporate social responsibility and sustainable business practices. - Possess an entrepreneurial mindset, with the ability to identify opportunities, innovate,
+- Demonstrate advanced knowledge and understanding of core concepts, theories, and principles in accounting, finance, marketing, management, and commerce. - Analyze complex business problems, evaluate alternative solutions, and make informed decisions using critical thinking and problem-solving skills. - Possess strong analytical and research skills, including gathering, analyzing, and interpreting data to support decision-making and solve business challenges. - Demonstrate the ability to work effectively in diverse teams, collaborate with colleagues from different backgrounds, and contribute positively to group projects and discussions. - Understand the ethical principles and practices in business and demonstrate a commitment to corporate social responsibility and sustainable business practices. - Possess an entrepreneurial mindset, with the ability to identify opportunities, innovate,